Board of Trustees

 Carlos Santamaria brings engineering principals, theoretical design, and field evaluation to workforce development efforts.
 He has extensive experience in implementing operational best practices, energy efficient and major system upgrades that includes energy management systems, electrical systems, HVAC systems and building envelop systems.

-He has conducted over 200 building evaluations, commissioning and assessments in buildings across the US and in China.
+He has conducted over 375 building evaluations, commissioning and assessments in buildings across the US and in China.
 Currently focusing on Tall Building Energy Efficiency Opportunities.
-Carlos conducts ASHRAE LII Energy Assessments in over 150 Tall Buildings across the US.
+Carlos has conducts ASHRAE LII Energy Assessments in over 150 Tall Buildings across the US.
 Carlos provided the Energy Assessment for the 2nd Tallest Building in the World, The Shanghai Tower.

-Working as SME and Deputy Sector Navigator – Regional Director representing 28 colleges in the Bay Area Region as it relates to Facilities Management, Facilities Maintenance and Energy Efficiency Workforce Development Programs.
-Carlos joins the 2019/2020 IFMA Foundation Board of Trustees bringing globale experience and new energy to the work.
+Working as a subject matter expert and Regional Director representing 28 colleges in the Bay Area Region as it relates to Facilities Management, Facilities Maintenance and with Energy Efficiency Workforce Development Programs.
+Carlos joined the 2019/2020 IFMA Foundation Board of Trustees bringing global experience and new energy to the work.

 Angela R. Johnson, PE, PMP

 She is a licensed Professional Industrial Engineer and certified Project Manager with 16+ years in industrial engineering and facilities engineering across multiple industries.
 Additionally, she holds certifications as a Certified Plant Engineer (CPE) and Facility Management Professional (FMP).
 Her expertise is in implementing and managing facilities’ engineering programs that embrace environments of change, driving innovation through imagination, and exploring ways to challenge the organization to achieve and sustain a competitive advantage.

 Angela has been awarded several Special Act Awards from NAVFAC, the Modern-Day Technology Leader award from Black Engineer of the Year Award, and a Women Worth Watching Award from Diversity Journal.
 She is a NCEES volunteer to set cut scores for industrial engineer licensing exams, a member of the Project Management Institute, and a member of IFMA.
 She also serves as an IFMA Foundation Trustee and an Industry Advisory Board member for Rowan University’s Bachelor of Arts Construction Management.

 the Manager of Facilities